 The 'communities.def' files contain VPN encryption macros for X11 server (X Window System) traffic.

-R Important - You must edit the file in the context of the applicable Domain Management Server.
-To go to the required context, use the command "mdsenv <IP Address or Name of Domain Management Server>".
+You must edit this file in the context of the applicable Domain Management Server.

+To go to the required context, use the command: mdsenv <IP Address or Name of Domain Management Server>